History of professional baseball in Portland, Oregon

 Portland, Oregon, has been home to many baseball teams, dating back to the 19th century.
 Despite this, Portland has never fielded a Major League Baseball team.

+In 2018 the Portland Diamond Project was formed to lobby for a Major League Baseball team.
+Among the members include Russell Wilson, quarterback in the National Football League, and Ciara the professional singer and songwriter.

 Early Portland baseball: 1866–1883

 The first organized baseball team on record in the Pacific Northwest was founded in Portland, when on May 28, 1866, the Pioneer Baseball Club of East Portland was created.
 Known as a gentleman's group at the time, it composed merchants, doctors, lawyers and farmers from rural Portland.
 Professional players were not allowed to be part of the club.
 In fact, members had to pay dues in order to be a part of the club.
 Over the next year many clubs were created throughout the Portland area.

 The Pioneers of East Portland invited clubs from throughout the region to a meeting in February 1868 to form what became The Oregon, Washington and Idaho Territories Association of Base Ball Players.
 The association consisted of five founding clubs—they were the Pioneers, the Portland Spartans, the Highland Baseball Club, the Clackamas Club of Oregon City and the Occidentals of Vancouver, Washington.
 The teams adopted rules that were slightly modified from those approved by the National Association of Base Ball Players in 1863.